LucasMello22/fpa_intelia/README.md

 # fpa_intelia

 This project aims to gather, in a simple and gradual manner, study materials on Artificial Intelligence.
-It will include interesting videos and associated content that will enrich understanding of this technology, which is already part of our daily lives
-A Flutter project for studies.
+It will include interesting videos and associated content that will enrich understanding of this technology, which is already part of our daily lives A Flutter project for studies.

 All existing documents are in the link - https://drive.google.com/drive/folders/1lKpzRIqIdO3DHQCKScEeLI4fYKLf3VEU?usp=drive_link

+## Functions
+- Intuitive navigation and hierarchical organization of topics (top-down);
+- Well-divided subjects into topics;
+- Playback of videos related to the subject to facilitate understanding;
+- Users can use their page as a to-do list for better organization of studied subjects.
 ## Idea

 The idea is to bring together and serve as a bridge to knowledge about AI and machine learning.